-40(3) The listed entity shall register transfers of its securities in the name of the transferee(s) and issue certificates or receipts or advices, as applicable, of transfers; or issue any valid objection or intimation to the transferee or transferor, as the case may be, within fifteen days from the date of such receipt of request for transfer.
-The listed entity shall proceed the transmission request for securities held in dematerialization mode and physical mode a) In case securities held in Dematerialisated Mode - within seven days after receipt of the documents b) In case of Physical Mode - within 21 days after receipt of the documents 42(2) The listed entity shall intimate the record date or date of closure of transfer books to all the stock exchange(s) a) In case of Right Issue At least three working days in advance (excluding the date of intimation and record date) b) Other than Right Issue At least 7 clear working days in advance (excluding the date of intimation and record date) 43A Dividend Distribution Policy by the top five hundred listed entities based on market capitalization (calculated as on March 31 of every financial year) To formulate a dividend distribution policy which shall be disclosed in their annual reports and on their websites 44(3) The listed entity shall submit to the stock exchange details regarding voting results in the format specified by SEBI Within 48 Hours of conclusion of its General Meeting 45(3) The listed entity shall allowed to change its name Prior approval from Stock Ex- change(s) 46 The listed entity shall maintain a functional website containing the basic information about the listed entity and update any change in the content of its website. within two working days from the date of change in content
+40(3) Register the transfer of securities The listed entity shall register transfers of its securities in the name of the transferee(s) and issue certificates or receipts or advices, as applicable, of transfers; or issue any valid objection or intimation to the transferee or transferor, as the case may be, within fifteen days from the date of such receipt of request for transfer.
+The listed entity shall proceed the transmission request for securities held in dematerialization mode and physical mode a) In case securities held in Dematerialisated Mode - within seven days after receipt of the documents b) In case of Physical Mode - within 21 days after receipt of the documents 42(2) Record Date / Book Closure The listed entity shall intimate the record date or date of closure of transfer books to all the stock exchange(s) a) In case of Right Issue At least three working days in advance (excluding the date of intimation and record date) b) Other than Right Issue At least 7 clear working days in advance (excluding the date of intimation and record date) 43A Dividend distribution policy Dividend Distribution Policy by the top five hundred listed entities based on market capitalization (calculated as on March 31 of every financial year) To formulate a dividend distribution policy which shall be disclosed in their annual reports and on their websites 44(3) Voting results The listed entity shall submit to the stock exchange details regarding voting results in the format specified by SEBI Within 48 Hours of conclu- sion of its General Meeting 45(3) Change in name The listed entity shall allow to change its name Prior approval from Stock Exchanges 46 Maintenance of website The listed entity shall maintain a function- al website containing the basic informa- tion about the listed entity and update any change in the content of its website. within two working days from the date of change in content